Syntaxerr101/CaMon/README.md

 ## Permissions

-Camera Detect camera state changes
+- Camera: Detect camera state changes
-Usage access Identify which app is using the camera Notification Show monitoring is active
+- Usage: access Identify which app is using the camera
+- Notification: Show monitoring is active

 Quick Start